anshgautam-github/DSA-Pattern-Wise/01 -  FLAG based validation PATTERN/readme.md

                                             🚨 Signal 1: “Check if array is sorted” (but no direction specified) 🚨 Signal 2: “Return true if condition A OR B” 🚨 Signal 3:  “Could belong to multiple types”

+Give tricky interview problems where this pattern is hidden 😈 Or combine this with two pointers / sliding window patterns (very powerful combo)